ctevans/Databases-in-the-Physical-Layer/README.md

     Phase 1: Parsing of a large volume of reviews.

     Phase 2: Loading parsed files into a database.
+(With four specialized indexes!)

     Phase 3: Creating a query program / structure to access the database.